Sigma-Production/ptero-eggs/README.md

 4. Navigate to the given port and ip and u are good to go just add ur files to the webroot folder
 Note: if u want it using a domain then create a reverse proxy on the host (an example will be added later)

-forked and edited from https://gitlab.com/tenten8401/pterodactyl-nginx
+Original egg forked and edited from https://gitlab.com/tenten8401/pterodactyl-nginx